Other 1996 Group Shows

 21st Century Tiki Show

 The 21st Century Tiki Show was held at the La Luz de Jesus Gallery in Los Angeles in October 1996.
 The exhibition was curated by Otto von Stroheim (founder of Tiki News and Tiki Oasis) and Billy Shire (gallery owner).
 Josh Agle painted five new paintings for the show and included a large cubist picture from 1994.
-The five new paintings were 3 Musicians, Terrestial Tiki, Business Lunch and The Slave.
+The five new paintings were 3 Musicians, Terrestial Tiki, Business Lunch, The Slave and Ray’s Mistake.
 The five new paintings were priced at $200-$300 and all sold, the cubist painting was priced at $1000 because he wished to keep it and luckily failed to sell.

 Shag wrote the following for the “Ray’s Mistake” gallery card in the later retrospective: